-Playwrights Horizons: Bootycandy (writer and director), next season’s Mankind.
-He has received the NAACP Best Director Award, the Helen Hayes Award for Outstanding New Play, two Obie Awards and the Oppenheimer Award.
-He directed the world premieres of Nikkole Salter and Danai Gurira’s In the Continuum, Tarell McCraney’s The Brother/Sister Plays (Part 2), Colman Domingo’s Wild with Happy as well as his own plays, Bootycandy and Insurrection: Holding History.
-His new plays Zombie: The American and Barbecue world premiered last season at Woolly Mammoth Theater and The Public Theater, respectively.
+Playwrights Horizons: Bootycandy (writer and director), Bella: An American Tall Tale (director).
+He has received the NAACP Best Director Award, the Helen Hayes Award for Outstanding New Play, two Obie Awards, and the Oppenheimer Award.
+He directed the world premieres of Nikkole Salter and Danai Gurira’s In the Continuum, Tarell McCraney’s The Brother/Sister Plays (Part 2), Colman Domingo’s Wild With Happy, as well as his own plays, Bootycandy and Insurrection: Holding History.
+He has also written Zombie: The American (Wooly Mammoth) and Barbecue (The Public Theater).

 Camille A Brown

 Playwrights debut.
 Broadway: A Streetcar Named Desire, upcoming Once on This Island.
 Off Broadway: Cabin in the Sky and tick, tick…BOOM!
 (Encores!); The Fortress of Solitude (The Public, Lortel nomination).
 Regional: Stagger Lee, The Fortress of Solitude (Dallas Theater Center); The Winter's Tale (Shakespeare, McCarter Theatres).
 Company: Camille A. Brown & Dancers.
 Awards: 2016 Princess Grace Statue Award, 2016 Jacob’s Pillow Award, 2016 Guggenheim Fellowship, 2016 Bessie Nomination (BLACK GIRL: Linguistic Play), 2015 USA Fellow, 2015 Doris Duke Artist Award, 2015 TED Fellow, 2014 Bessie Award (Mr. TOL E. RAncE). camilleabrown.org.

 ★★★★ Critic’s Pick.